-Players who are in the Intervention Program are required to provide the Medical Advisor and Medical Director with a street address and telephone number where they can be reached at all times, and the Medical Advisor shall attempt to notify the Player using the method that is reasonably calculated to provide notice to the Player in a timely manner.
-Any Player in the Intervention Program who will be traveling internationally must remain in compliance with his obligation to provide a street address and telephone number where he can be reached at all times; therefore, before boarding a departing flight (or any other transportation) for international travel, the Player must provide the Medical Advisor with street addresses and telephone numbers during his trip, and the Player should retain copies of his travel documentation for four months after his trip so that if there is a reasonable basis to question the accuracy of the Player's reported location, the Player can provide copies of such documentation.
+Players who are in the Intervention Program are required to provide a street address and telephone number where they can be reached at all times, and the Collection Vendor and/or Medical Advisor shall attempt to notify the Player using the method that is reasonably calculated to provide notice to the Player in a timely manner.
+Players may either call the Collection Vendor or use the Player Location Website (https://apps.nfl.net/pla) to provide contact and location information.
+Any Player in the Intervention Program who will be traveling internationally must remain in compliance with his obligation to provide a street address and telephone number where he can be reached at all times; therefore, before boarding a departing flight (or any other transportation) for international travel, the Player must provide street addresses and telephone numbers during his trip, and the Player should retain copies of his travel documentation for four months after his trip so that if there is a reasonable basis to question the accuracy of the Player's reported location, the Player can provide copies of such documentation.
 If the Player's participation in the Intervention Program is subject to disclosure pursuant to Section 1.2.2, then the Medical Advisor also shall inform the Parties and the Club of the Player's travel plans.

-Any notice required to be provided to a Player under this Policy will be deemed to have occurred: (1) when delivery is made via Federal Express or similar means of overnight delivery to the address provided by a Player (no signature required); or (2) when a voicemail or text message is left at the telephone number provided by a Player.
+Any notice required to be provided to a Player under this Policy will be deemed to have occurred: (1) when delivery is made via electronic mail or overnight delivery to the address provided by the Player (no signature required); or (2) when a voicemail or text message is left at the telephone number provided by the Player.
 The Management Council is not required to establish individual receipt by the Player.

 Any Player in the Program may choose to authorize notice of his status in the Program to his Certified Contract Advisor and/or the NFLPA.
-If the Player chooses to notify his Certified Contract Advisor and/or the NFLPA about his status in the Program, the designated recipient will be copied on Program correspondence to the Player, except for Program correspondence that only includes medical information (e.g., a clinical advisory note).
+If the Player chooses to permit notification to his Certified Contract Advisor and/or the NFLPA about his status in the Program, the designated recipient will be copied on Program correspondence to the Player, except for Program correspondence that only includes medical information (e.g., clinical advisory notes).

-The NFL Management Council and the NFLPA shall be promptly notified whenever an event occurs that will subject a Player to discipline in any Intervention Stage.
+The NFL Management Council and the NFLPA shall be promptly notified whenever an event occurs that will subject a Player to discipline in either Intervention Stage.